vinhnx/notes/README.md

-# iOS issues
+# iOS notes

-iOS issues, tips/tricks, lessions learnt that I found out that I found along the way.
+iOS notes, tips/tricks, lessions learnt that I found out that I found along the way.

 You can see it [here](https://github.com/vinhnx/iOS-issues/issues), contributions welcome.